Crypto adoption: digital currencies to replace fiat in 5 years- Ternio CEO | Cryptopolitan

 - Says banks could be an agent that would drive this development

 The Chief Executive Officer of Ternio, Daniel Gouldman, has said that he believes the future of all currencies is digital.
-He also added that Bitcoin and other crypto assets would become mainstream in that future.
+He also added that Bitcoin and other crypto-assets would become mainstream in the future.

-Gouldman made this statement in a recent interview where he said that he wouldn’t be surprised if in 5 years most money we know then would be cryptocurrency.
+Gouldman made this statement in a recent interview where he said that he wouldn’t be surprised if, in 5 years, most money we know would be cryptocurrency.
 According to him, crypto adoption is also towing the same path that the internet towed in the mid-90s.

-He added that like then, many firms are slow to accept the new technology, but they were eventually forced to give in.
-And now, the internet is not only mainstream, but businesses that want to operate in a modern world are required to make use of it.
+He added that, like them, many firms are slow to accept the new technology, but they were eventually forced to give in.
+The internet is now mainstream, but businesses that want to operate in a modern world are required to make use of it.

 He went on to add that banks could be the agents that would drive crypto adoption to the mainstream as they might become scared of losing their prowess and stamina in the current financial system.
 He noted that these banks could then look at issuing digital currencies or central bank-issued currencies; they might become scared of losing their prowess and stamina in the current financial system and a way of keeping their customer base.